Lauren E. Willis

 - JD, with Distinction, Stanford Law School, Order of the Coif

-Lauren E. Willis specializes in consumer law and policy, including consumer finance, privacy, contracting, education, disclosure, and litigation.
+Lauren E. Willis specializes in consumer law and policy, including consumer finance, privacy, contracts, education, disclosure, and litigation.
 Her scholarly work concentrates on the intersection of consumer psychology, market structure, and law.
-She is a leading critic of consumer financial education and of the use of “nudges” in consumer policymaking.
-Her most recent article, Performance-Based Consumer Law (forthcoming, University of Chicago Law Review), develops a fresh approach to the regulation of consumer transactions, one that moves beyond ineffectual mandated disclosures to requiring firms to demonstrate that their customers understand the transactions in which they have engaged, or that, nonetheless, the transactions are suitable for these customers.
-Her approach unites the interests of firms with the interests of consumers so as to redirect the innovative energies of the private sector to better pursue consumer autonomy and welfare.
+She is a leading critic of the use of financial education, disclosures, and "nudges" (default settings) in consumer policy-making.
+Her recent work develops a fresh approach to consumer law, one that would require firms to demonstrate that their customers understand key product and service features or are using the firm's products or services suitably (for an introduction to the approach, see Performance-Based Consumer Law, in the University of Chicago Law Review).
+Her approach unites the interests of firms with the interests of consumers so as to redirect the innovative energies of the private sector to better pursue consumer autonomy and social welfare.

 Willis teaches contracts, civil procedure, consumer law, disclosure as a regulatory device, and problems and reforms in the home mortgage market.
 She joined the Loyola faculty in 2004 and has held appointments as the Robert Braucher Visiting Professor of Law at Harvard Law School, Visiting Professor of Law at Cornell Law School, Visiting Associate Professor of Law at the University of Pennsylvania Law School, and Lecturer in Law at Stanford Law School.
 She was honored by Loyola’s graduating day class with the 2008 Excellence in Teaching award.